Prakhar-30/Shadowfox-poc-for-twap-orders/README.md

 Before proceeding further, configure these environment variables:

-* `DESTINATION_RPC` — RPC URL for Sepolia testnet where DEX and callback contracts are deployed.
+* `SEPOLIA_RPC` — RPC URL for Sepolia testnet where DEX and callback contracts are deployed.
-* `DESTINATION_PRIVATE_KEY` — Private key for signing transactions on Sepolia testnet.
+* `PRIVATE_KEY` — Private key for signing transactions on Sepolia testnet.
-* `REACTIVE_RPC` — RPC URL for the Reactive Network (Lasna testnet).
+* `LASNA_RPC` — RPC URL for the Reactive Network (Lasna testnet).
-* `REACTIVE_PRIVATE_KEY` — Private key for signing transactions on the Reactive Network.
+* `PRIVATE_KEY` — Private key for signing transactions on the Reactive Network.
 * `DESTINATION_CALLBACK_PROXY_ADDR` — The service address on Sepolia (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#callback-proxy-address)).
 * `SYSTEM_CONTRACT_ADDR` — The service address on the Reactive Network (see [Reactive Docs](https://dev.reactive.network/reactive-mainnet#overview)).
 * `CRON_TOPIC` — An event enabling time-based automation at fixed block intervals (see [Reactive Docs](https://dev.reactive.network/reactive-library#cron-functionality)).